alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Data reclassification
 ---------------------

-From a Project, datasets can often be created which merit use in an Environment with a lower classification.
+From a project, datasets can often be created which merit use in an Environment with a lower classification.

 For example, data may be pseudonymised, bringing it from Tier 3 to Tier 2, or used to build into a trained model, which might become Tier 1, or aggregated into a summary statistic, and published as Tier 0.